Derek-Wds/training_CartoonGAN/README.md

 bash run.sh
 ```

+If you want to resume the training, you could just use `load_weights` to load the saved weights of the modals (`generator`, `discriminator`, and `train_generator`) and keep training.

 ### 4) Visulization
-We provide access to the visulization of loss and generated images.
+We provide access to the visualization of loss and generated images.
 You could use following command to do this:

 ```
 cd logs